Craig y Llyn: Description

 The summit of Craig y Llyn lies within the borough of Neath Port Talbot whilst its eastern slopes are within Rhondda Cynon Taf, the boundary running in a north - south direction 200 m to the east of the summit.
-The name derives from the sandstone cliffs which drop steeply down to the two lakes on its northern side.
-Ground on this side (but not the summit) has been designated as a Site of Special Scientific Interest.
+The name derives from the sandstone cliffs which drop steeply down to the lake on its northern side.

 The hill is covered by forestry, except for the steep north and northeast faces, and is crowned with a trig point.
 Several footpaths cross near the summit of the hill, including the Coed Morgannwg Way.
 The highest point in Neath Port Talbot, Craig y Llyn, is commonly known as the Rhigos Mountain after the village of Rhigos located on the northern side of the mountain in the Cynon Valley.

-The Countryside Council for Wales states that the site has been categorised as a Site of Special Interest because it supports "...two special habitat features, and is also of special interest for a plant, the water lobelia.
+The northern slopes and lakes were designated as a Site of Special Interest because they support "...two special habitat features, and is also of special interest for a plant, the water lobelia.
 The first habitat feature is standing water, supporting aquatic plants typical of lakes with low nutrient content.
 Some of these plants are not known from anywhere further south in the UK.
 The second is dry heath, found on the slopes above the lakes."

 Geology

 The hill is composed of a thick sequence of sandstones and mudstones assigned to the South Wales Coal Measures.
 The summit plateau is formed from the Pennant Sandstone of the Upper Coal Measures.
 The two cwms on its northern flanks which shelter Llyn Fach and Llyn Fawr are of glacial origin.
 In fact, the two lakes are the southernmost glacial tarns to occupy cwms in Great Britain.
-A landslipped mass of rock lies above the western end of the latter lake.
+A landslip mass of rock lies above the western end of the latter lake.